 December 15, 2020 - Cockroaches

-First thing’s first: you need to know how to physically identity a German cockroach.
+First thing first: you need to know how to identify a German cockroach physically.
 These pests are pretty small, measuring in at around half an inch long.
 The German cockroach is lighter in color, sporting a light tan or beige hue, as opposed to the typical roach’s shade of dark brown or chestnut.
 The most distinct aspect of the German cockroach’s appearance, however, is the pair of black stripes that run down their prothorax.

 The second thing you need to know is that German cockroaches are very prominent pests indeed.
 Sure, the American cockroach might be a more common name in the nation as a whole, but in the state of Utah, this beige roach is a very potent threat.
 Moreover, German cockroaches don't care whether the building they sneak inside is a house or business property, they just want to settle down and find food.